 Vacillating emotions: The behaviors of binging and purging can induce strong emotions.
 A person in the early stages of bulimia may wrestle with intense feelings of shame followed by a strong sense of relief.
 And the cycle begins again during the next binging and purging period.

 Doctors typically diagnose bulimia after three months of binging and purging at least twice a week.
 If you or someone you love is struggling with bulimia, treatment is possible, and help is available.
-Give us a call today at 804-415-7603 or connect with through our contact form.
+Find the location nearest you today.